danielkorzekwa/bayes-scala-gp/README.md

 ## How to use it from sbt and maven?

-Release and snaphot versions are available for Scala versions 2.10 and 2.11
+Only snapshot version for Scala 2.11.

 ### Snapshot version